opensrp/playbooks/README.md

 ## Inventories

 Copy over your inventory files into a new directory called `inventories`.
+Note that we have `inventories` in the .gitignore file.
 We recommend you track them in a seperate private git repository.
 Please do not make pull requests to this repository with inventory files that might expose aspects of your infrastructure that you don't want exposed.

 We recommend you use the following directory structure: